Can you live a long life with sleep apnea?

 - Oxygen therapy for certain types of sleep apnea

-In conclusion, while CPAP is the gold standard, there are many alternative treatments available.
-The best approach is often a personalized one, tailored to the individual's needs and preferences.
+In conclusion, while CPAP is the gold standard, many alternative treatments are available.
+The best approach is often personalized and tailored to the individual's needs and preferences.

 Lifestyle Changes: A Pillar of Sleep Apnea Management